Susan Patrice Susan Patrice

 Light Passed Between Us - Frances Bukovsky

-In Light Passed Between Us, Frances Bukovsky explores how relationship to place can shape partnership, and uses tender imagery to highlight the intentionality within their long-distance relationship to nurture and care for both place and person.
-Fire is expressed through both light and love in this intimate portfolio.
+In Light Passed Between Us, Frances Bukovsky explores how a relationship to place can shape a partnership.
+In this tender imagery fire is expressed through both light and love.

 Read More